k2view-academy/K2View-Academy/articles/19_Broadway/31_broadway_profiler.md

 # Broadway Profiler

 When running a Broadway flow, the Profiler telemetry can be enabled on a flow providing the results breakdown per Stage / Actor / Iteration.
-The Profiler can be enabled either when running a Broadway flow either via the Fabric Studio or using the **broadway** command.
+The Profiler can be enabled when Broadway flow is invoked either via the Fabric Studio or using the **broadway** command.

 ### How Do I Enable the Profiler in the Studio?